-Whoopi Goldberg is among an elite group of artists who have won the Grammy (“Whoopi Goldberg”), the Academy Award (“Ghost”), the Golden Globe (“The Color Purple” and “Ghost”), the Emmy (as host of AMC’s “Beyond Tara: The Extraordinary Life of Hattie McDaniel” and a Daytime Emmy for “The View”) and a Tony (producer of “Thoroughly Modern Millie”).
-She was honored in 2017 with the Disney Legends Award, which celebrates artists whose work has significantly contributed to Disney’s enduring reputation for creative excellence, and she was recently elected to the Academy of Motion Picture Arts & Sciences Board of Governors.
+Whoopi Goldberg is among an elite group of artists who have won the GRAMMY® (“Whoopi Goldberg”), Academy Award® (“Ghost”), Golden Globe® (“The Color Purple” and “Ghost”), Emmy® (as host of AMC’s “Beyond Tara: The Extraordinary Life of Hattie McDaniel” and a Daytime Emmy for “The View”) and Tony® (producer of “Thoroughly Modern Millie”).
+She was honored in 2017 with the Disney Legends Award, which celebrates artists whose work has significantly contributed to Disney’s enduring reputation for creative excellence, and she served as a member of the Academy of Motion Picture Arts & Sciences Board of Governors from 2017-2023.

 In 1995, Goldberg placed prints of her hands, feet and braids in the forecourt of the famed Grauman’s Chinese Theatre and received her star on the Hollywood Walk of Fame.